Skip to content

 Catalog Schema

 The catalog/catalog.yaml file is the organization-wide index of released API schemas.
-It is generated automatically by apx catalog generate (run by canonical CI on every merge) and consumed by apx search, apx show, apx add, apx update, and apx upgrade.
+It is generated automatically by apx catalog generate (run by canonical CI on every merge) and consumed by apx search, apx show, apx add, apx update, apx upgrade, and apx catalog resolve.

 Catalog File Structure